 However, some individuals with receding gums may experience the following:

 - concerns about their changing appearance, as the teeth appear longer and the spaces between the teeth increase

 - sensitivity to cold and heat due to exposed tooth roots

-The most obvious, preventable cause is brushing the teeth too harshly or using a hard-bristled toothbrush.
-Instead, people should use a soft-bristled toothbrush and avoid over brushing, applying gentle strokes.
+Firstly, they should avoid brushing their teeth too hard or vigorously or using a hard-bristled toothbrush.
+Instead, they should use a soft-bristled toothbrush and avoid over-brushing, applying gentle strokes.

 Plaque buildup and tartar can lead to periodontal disease, so maintaining good oral hygiene can also help prevent receding gums.

 A person should also consider stopping the use of tobacco products and reducing their consumption of alcohol, if applicable.

 People who have concerns about their teeth or receding gums should visit their dentist to discuss their worries.